Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/line-simplification.md

 because this algorithm isn't specific to any one coordinate space we're making it generic over *all* coordinate spaces.

-You can think of this *"Coordinate Space"* ideas as the graphical version of units.
-It's really annoying to accidentally mix up locations on a screen (*Canvas Space*, with the origin at the top-left) with locations in a drawing (*Drawing Space*, cartesian coordinates which can go to infinity), so tagging points and lengths with the space they're intended for lets us statically prevent the types of conversion problems that destroyed the [Mars Climate Orbiter][mco].
+You can think of this *"Coordinate Space"* idea as the graphical version of units.
+It's really annoying to accidentally mix up locations on a screen (*Canvas Space*, with the origin at the top-left) with locations in a drawing (*Drawing Space*, Cartesian coordinates which can go to infinity), so tagging points and lengths with their intended space lets us statically prevent the types of conversion problems that destroyed the [Mars Climate Orbiter][mco].